jackgray/narc_arch/docs/source/security.rst

 services requiring authentication.

 This will allow:
-   -  Automatic generation of keys during service installations that implement security.
+   -  Automatic generation of keys during most service installations that implement security.
+   -  One key for every user
+   -  RBAC: Role-based Access Control
+      -  Unique access profiles for each user
+      -  Granular control over access and permissions

 Hashicorp Vault Keystore
 -------------------------